tomeshnet/toronto-community-network-docs/src/operations/secrets.md

 1. Send an email to operations@tomesh.net with the following information:
 	- Your Name
 	- GitHub Handle
-	- Detailed descripition of your use case or requirement.
+	- Detailed description of your use case or requirement.

 2. A member of our Project Operations team will invite you to Bitwarden.
 	- Bitwarden will send you an email from tomeshnet@gmail.com